gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 If only there was a tool that shows me precisely what the hell my program is doing...And I could dynamically choose what to show and what to hide to avoid noise...Oh wait this exists for 20 years.
 Dtrace of course!

-If you're still not convinced to use dtrace yet, let me show you its superpower.
+If you're still not convinced to use Dtrace yet, let me show you its superpower.
 It can show you *every* function call your program does!
 That's sooo useful when you do not know the codebase.
 Let's try it, but we are only interested in calls from within `NewMigrationBox`, and when we exit `NewMigrationBox`, we should stop tracing, because each invocation will be anyway be the same:

 ```
 pid$target:code.test.before:*NewMigrationBox:entry { self->t = 1}